*UPDATED APRIL 28, 2021*

 WE ARE LEARNING THROUGH:

-Personally hearing from 15+ overnight camps that ran in 2020 COVID-outbreak-free
+- Personally hearing from many overnight camps that ran in 2020 COVID-outbreak-free

 SOME REQUIREMENTS TO KNOW ABOUT:

-COVID testing: campers must take a PCR-based Covid test just before camp and participate in only low-risk activities between the time they take the test until they arrive at camp.
+- COVID testing: campers must take a PCR-based Covid test just before camp and participate in only low-risk activities between the time they take the test until they arrive at camp.
 Some places have test results back in 24 hours, and some take several days, depending on your area.
 You will have to be aware of the timeline so that you can produce a negative result before the camper departs home to come to camp.
-Camper will then receive further PCR testing likely on arrival day and weekly after that.
+Camper will then receive further testing on arrival day and, for those staying 7 days or longer, weekly after that.

 WHAT WILL BE THE SAME AS ALWAYS AT OUR CAMPS IN 2021?